 The Borough encompasses 2.79 square miles in northern portion of Middlesex County and is completely surrounded by the Township of Edison.
 The Borough "enjoys a mix of commercial, professional and residential development while also enjoying the ambiance of a small town with a main street setting."
 The Borough is an older community and has no large areas of undeveloped area remaining.
-This site is currently being redeveloped.
-The Borough has few streams, which are shown in Figure 2, and the topography of the Borough is shown in Figure 3.

 According to the 2000 census, the Borough has 12,840 residents.
 The population has increased by less than 1 percent since the 1990 census.
 This population increase is far less than the overall state and county increases of approximately 9 and 24 percent respectively over the same period.
+The Borough has few streams, but does experience some flooding on Main Street at the Train overpass as well as in and around the floodplain of Myrtle Field.
+Figure 2, illustrates the waterways in the Township.
+Figure 3 depicts the Borough boundary with topography on the USGS quadrangle maps.

 The Borough is situated north of the main stem of the Raritan River in the Raritan Basin.
 The municipality is located in Watershed Management Area (WMA 9) - Lower Raritan, South River, and Lawrence River as well as (WMA 7) - Arthur Kill.
-The Borough contains portions of Hydrologic Unit Code (HUC) areas three (3) areas.
-These HUC14 areas are shown in Figure 4.
+The Borough contains portions of Hydrologic Unit Code (HUC) areas three (3) areas as shown on Figure 4.